 I do sometimes find that the expository component of creative writing comes easier given my technical writing background.
 This is because I face the following kind of scenario almost every day: “Here’s what X is and how to use it, in words that aren’t from another planet.”

-For some good examples of what I mean by this, check out the Dungeons and Dragons Player’s Handbook.
+For some good examples of what I mean, check out the Dungeons and Dragons Player’s Handbook.
 (I have 3.5 Edition on hand, but any edition will do.
 Or see the D20 Reference site for online examples.)
 At first blush the book seems like a dense, soul-sucking tome of technical explanations and reference tables.
-But if you sit down and read the book patiently, you’ll find a conversational-yet-structured vocabulary that explains the game’s complex rule system in an orderly, not-scary way.
+But if you sit down and read the book patiently, you’ll find a conversational-yet-structured vocabulary that explains the game’s complex rule system in an orderly, friendly way.
 This is expository writing at its finest, and technical writers know it well.

 Show, don’t tell.
 Everyone who’s written a story has probably heard this phrase at least once in their life.